reuteras/remnux-tools/README.md

 If you run *make dotfiles* my version of _.bashrc_, _.vimrc_ and _.bash_aliases_  are installed.
 There are a couple of aliases for docker images from Remnux.
 They use directories under _~/docker/<tool name>_.

-## Install
+## Common setup

+First install git and clone the repository.
+Run all commands as a regular user and use *sudo* when needed.

     sudo apt-get install -y git
     git clone https://github.com/reuteras/remnux-tools.git
     cd remnux-tools

+## Install

+Choose to install Remnux or SIFT.
+Don't try to install both in the same VM since it will not work.
+To install Remnux:

     ./bin/setup-remux.sh      # or make install

+Or to install SIFT:

+    ./bin/setup-sift.sh

 ## Update

+To update Remnux and other tools installed do:

-    ./bin/update.sh     # or make update
+    ./bin/update-remnux.sh     # or make update

+To update SIFT run:

+    ./bin/update-sift.sh

 ## Clean

-This command will clean apt and also write zero to all free space.
+This command will clean apt and write zeros to free space.
+Use this command if you like to shrink your VM size.

     ./bin/clean.sh      # or make clean